mak372/tenex_takehome/README.md

 I encountered a few issues while deploying the full-stack application (e.g., server errors, environment variable setup, cross-origin request issues).
 I used AI tools to understand th cause of these errors and solve those errors accordingly.

 **React Syntax Reference:**
-While working with React (particularly hooks like useEffect, useState, and useNavigate), I occasionally consulted AI tools to confirm proper syntax or usage patterns when I was unsure or needed quick clarification.
+While working with React (particularly hooks like useEffect, useState, and useNavigate), I occasionally used AI tools to confirm proper syntax or usage patterns when I was unsure or needed quick clarification.

 ---